Three for a girl, and four for a boy,

 - Patrick Wolf has a song that quotes the aforementioned rhyme as the last stanza.
 Unsurprisingly the song itself is named Magpie

-- "Two Magpies" from Paul McCartney's album Electric Arguments features lines from the rhyme.
+- "Two Magpies" from The Fireman's album Electric Arguments features lines from the rhyme.
 Unsurprisingly, it's extremely catchy.

 - The famous rhyme, with many variations.
 (Sometimes quoted for crows—but chiefly magpies.)